-Six Indian residential day school survivors are preparing to testify about systemic racism in the RCMP stemming from an alleged case of historical physical abuse.
+Six Indian Day School survivors are preparing to testify about systemic racism in the RCMP stemming from an alleged case of historical physical abuse.

 On June 29, the group filed a statement of particulars for a Canadian Human Rights Tribunal hearing expected this fall.

 They allege the B.C.
-RCMP discriminated against them during a 2012 investigation into their abuse complaints against former gym teacher and Vancouver Olympics CEO John Furlong.
+RCMP discriminated against them during a 2012 investigation into their abuse complaints about former gym teacher and Vancouver Olympics CEO John Furlong.

 Furlong, who was a Catholic missionary at the Immaculata Roman Catholic Elementary School in the northern B.C.
 First Nation of Burns Lake in the late 1960s, has repeatedly denied the allegations to APTN News.

 The Prince George RCMP closed their probe without laying any charges in 2013.

 The survivors then turned to the Canadian Human Rights Commission (CHRC), which announced in June, 2018 it would investigate the way RCMP handled their case.

 They are Cathy Woodgate, Richard Perry, Dorothy Williams, Ann Tom, Maurice Joseph and Emma Williams.